kazum1kun/xuanli-cv/content/publication/iotdi-2023/index.md

 tags:
 - Internet of Things
-- user activity inference
+- IoT security
-- device events
+- attack graph
-- spatial information
+- attack trace

 # Display this page in the Featured widget?
 featured: false